 Instead of using vacation time, you might be able to take a sabbatical from work for a few weeks or months.
 Of course, this depends on your employer and industry.

 Before quitting, think about your other responsibilities.
 Do you have dependents?
 Do you own a house?
 Do you have a pet?
 Do you have lots of furniture you would have to store?
 Come up with a plan for these responsibilities, so that you will be ready to pack up and leave.

 If you save up enough money to travel, this is not an issue.
 But if you need to earn money, look into international employment options before leaving.
-If you want a flexible job, you might consider working on a farm (check out WWOOF), teaching abroad, waiting, bartending, or something else similar.
+If you want a flexible job, you might consider working on a farm, teaching abroad, waiting, bartending, or something else similar.

 Talk to your boss, and then send an official resignation letter to your boss and human resources.

 Part of the thrill of quitting a job to travel may be the adventure.
 But it's wise to think through the practicalities — how long will you travel?
 What's your budget?
 Where will you go first?
 Thinking through these basic questions can help you establish a rough plan.

 If you plan to go back on the job market after traveling, there are small things you can do during your travels (especially towards the end of the journey) to set yourself up for success.

 Depending on what you do during your travels, you can pick up a number of useful skills during your journey that might be useful on the job market.
 For example, if you become proficient in a foreign language, you can add this to your resume.
 Similarly, if you work during your travels, you can add these experiences (and the skills gained) to your job applications.